Master of Manners: Stephen Groner, CCC-SLP

 - Healthiest habit for work days: 10 minutes of mindfulness drumming in the morning (mindfully keeping the beat to three or four songs).
 It’s my kind of mindfulness and it makes me feel great.

 - My work mornings usually start with… One cup of almond milk with a scoop and a half Ora Organic Protein and Superfood Powder.
 Stretching.
 Surrendering my control of my day.

 - Go-to meal that I pack for work: Quick Buffalo Chicken Dip: pulled chicken shaken in a Mason jar with mayo, Cholula hot sauce, and pepper.
 Just add chips.

 - Favorite thing to do on a day-off: Play a hard-fought match of tennis with my brother, Ben.

 - Clogs or sneakers?
 Sneakers!
 Black Nikes all. tha. way.

 - If I wasn’t a SL Pathologist, I would probably be... a doctor or a nurse.

 - Compression stockings, compression socks, or neither?
 I don’t use either, but I don’t stand on my feet for as long as y’all do!

 - We’ve all got our ultimate patient aversion, what’s yours?
 I tend to see the best in all of my patients, but the dementia patients who’ve become nonverbal are always really hard to work with (I like talking if you can’t tell).

 - Go-to choice of caffeine?
 I don’t drink any;) I know it sounds crazy.
-I might have to start soon though…got my first baby on the way!
+I might have to start soon though with my newborn!